 As a musician, working with different types of synths can be a rewarding way to experiment with electronic music production and learn what’s what in the world of synthesis.
 There are a number of different types of synths to explore when working with hardware and software and it always helps to get an idea of how they work.
-Whether it’s subtractive, additive, wavetable or FM synthesis (to name a few) there are DAW plugins which are renowned for performing each type of synthesis excellently and we’re going to tell you which ones are best for the job and why they deserve a space in your armoury.
+Whether it’s subtractive, additive, wavetable or FM synthesis (to name a few) there are DAW plugins that are renowned for performing each type of synthesis excellently and we’re going to tell you which ones are best for the job and why they deserve a space in your armoury.
 This way, rather than owning countless plugins which perform similar functions, you can stock up on and master those with unique sonic characters.

 Subtractive (Analog Modelling)

 The subtractive synth is traditionally the most commonly used amongst producers.
 It works, as its name suggests, by beginning with a rich sound source and removing frequencies until the desired sound is sculpted (subtracted).
 A subtractive synthesiser consists of an Oscillator, Filter, Amp and LFO.
 The way it works is by running a signal (sound) from the oscillator to the filter EQ and then onto an amp for ADSR (Attack / Decay / Sustain / Release) control.
-These type of synthesis are recognised as the origins of synthesis, having been derived from the early analog models.
+These types of synthesis are recognised as the origins of synthesis, having been derived from the early analog models.

 Synth: u-He Diva (£179)